The Rural Renewal program in Jasper is suspended until November 2025.

 Your resume and cover letter must clearly describe how you meet the following minimum qualifications:

-• Ability to work effectively in a dynamic, post-disaster recovery environment;
+- Ability to work in a team environment;

-CLICK HERE TO VIEW THE FULL JOB DESCRIPTION FOR RECOVERY EARLY CHILDHOOD EDUCATOR
+CLICK HERE TO VIEW THE FULL JOB DESCRIPTION FOR COMMUNITY & RECREATION PROGRAM COORDINATOR

 How to apply: Submit a resume and cover letter in PDF format outlining your qualifications, experience and any relevant documentation to Human Resources: humanresources@jasper-alberta.ca